 It was there every day, but some days she felt it harder.
 She could feel it chained to her, forcing her to crawl through the world, surrounded by people who couldn’t see the chain, or people who didn’t understand the force with which it gutted her.

 And to have to slog through the everyday was sometimes the hardest thing of all.
 Especially when there was something significant about the day — but the everyday held its depressing grip firmly on existence.
 That was what it felt like — a way to describe a condition that was indescribable.
 A hand tightly constricting her, and pinning her to the ground — but forcing her to crawl onwards.

 But she couldn’t stop.
 The world wouldn’t let her.
 Beth wouldn’t let herself.

 She turned into Miss Janine’s class.

 At the end of the school day, the pupils branched off in different directions, with various plans for their Thursday evening.
-Beth already had her own plans for the evening — mope in her bedroom with crumpets and Naruto.
+Beth also had her own plans — mope in her bedroom with crumpets and Naruto.
 She was stood by the school gates, ignoring the students that slowly passed her, staring at her friends.

-Dan and Felix sat closely, laughing at something on a poster they'd picked from the bulletin board.
+Dan and Felix sat closely together, laughing at something on a poster they'd picked from the bulletin board.
 Felix had a basketball in one hand, and his other hand was protectively around Dan's shoulders, holding him close.
-Dan had revealed Felix's future living situations to his friends a while back, and the pair had been inseparable since then.
+Dan had revealed Felix's future living situations to his friends a while back, and the pair had been inseparable ever since.

 Alfie and Zoe, on the other hand, were disrupting the flow of passing students.
-Alfie skipped detention, deciding that wrestling Zoe was more important.
-The match appeared to be equal, but Alfie gained the upper hand and wrapped his arms around Zoe's waist, hoisting her into the air with a cackle despite her angry protests.
+Alfie had skipped detention, deciding that wrestling Zoe was more important.
+The match appeared to be equal, but Alfie suddenly gained the upper hand and wrapped his arms around Zoe's waist, hoisting her into the air with a cackle despite her angry protests.
 Classmates stopped to laugh at the display, and even Dan and Felix were amused by their friends' antics.